thanhtoan1742/OWCA_POS/requirements/stakeholder.md

 ## Definition

-Stakeholder is a person, group or company that is directly or indirectly involved in the project and who may affect or get affected by the outcome of the project
+Stakeholders are people, groups or companies who are directly or indirectly involved in the project and may affect or be affected by the outcome of the project.

 ## Types